 What is Medical Laboratory Science?

-Medical Laboratory Scientists are important health care providers that perform laboratory analyses used in the diagnosis and treatment of disease and maintenance of health.
-Because of the demands of this career, Medical Laboratory Scientists receive extensive education and training using biomedical analyses and complex instrumentation.
+Medical Laboratory Scientists are important health care providers who perform laboratory analyses used in the diagnosis and treatment of disease and maintenance of health.
 Medical Laboratory Scientists typically receive their degrees in Microbiology, Biology or Biochemistry.

 Is this the career for me?

 Is “science” considered one of your strengths?
-Have you thought about going into the medical field, but didn’t think nursing or medical school was for you?
-Are you looking for a career that is exciting, rewarding, and always evolving?
-Medical Laboratory Science is a multi-dimensional field that requires a sharp mind, willingness to help others, and continuous learning.
-While most Medical Laboratory Scientists work in hospital laboratories, many are employed in clinics, physician offices, commercial laboratories, research facilities, veterinary clinics, public health facilities, criminology/forensic laboratories, the armed forces, clinical research labs and the Peace Corps.
+Have you thought about going into the medical field?
+Are you looking for a career that is exciting, rewarding and always evolving?
+Medical Laboratory Science requires a sharp mind, willingness to help others and continuous learning.
+Medical Laboratory Scientists work in hospitals, commercial laboratories, research facilities, veterinary clinics, public health facilities, forensic laboratories, the armed forces, the Peace Corps and more.

 Medical Laboratory Scientists are trained in four main areas of a medical laboratory: